nutanix/libvfio-user/docs/vfio-user.rst

 +--------------+------------------------+

-This command message is sent by the client to the server to query for sub-regions of the given region that should be accessed via file descriptors.
+This command message is sent by the client to the server to query for sub-regions of the given region that should be accessed via file descriptors, as opposed to the client mmap()ing in the (sub-)region, or using the VFIO_USER_REGION_READ/WRITE round-trip.

+This message is optional, as these mechanisms are performance features.

+In its reponse, the server specifies a set of sub-regions and the requested file descriptor notification mechanism to use for that sub-region.
+Each sub-region in the reponse message may choose to use a different method, as defined below.
+The two mechanisms supported in this specification are ioeventfds and ioregionfds.

-A client should hook up the returned file descriptors as requested; when accesses are made to these sub-regions, the file descriptor is directly notified/written (for example, by KVM), avoiding a round-trip through the client and a VFIO_USER_REGION_READ/WRITE call.
+A client should hook up the returned file descriptors with the notification method requested; when accesses are made to these sub-regions, the file descriptor is directly notified/written (for example, by KVM), potentially avoiding round-trips through the client.

 Region IOFD info format